Annual Writing Prizes

 The Society runs four contests, each with a cash prize, to honor the best work presented at that year’s Symposium.
 The prizes are presented during the Friday luncheon at the following year’s Symposium.
 Some of the prizes have been endowed by former members.

-Entry forms are available only in the Symposium program.
+The entry form will be available in the Symposium program and can be found here.
 Only work presented at the Symposium is eligible to be entered.

 James Seaton Midwestern Heritage Prize for Literary Criticism ($250)